 The second reason is that they help the users know what your site is about and can help improve your conversions.
 Having transactional keywords in your title and meta description can help convert searchers.
 Adding alt and title tags to your images not only helps their ranking in image searches but also provides those who are handicapped to understand your site better.

 Having a website that is optimized and cleanly built will not only help you rank better but drive more focused and targeted traffic.

 If you are spending the time to develop content for the purpose of building your organic traffic, promoting that content is a must.
 Just posting content on a regular basis will do little to get you the traffic you want.
 There are a number of channels available to get your content into the hands of not just your buyers but also those who will cite, share and link to your content.
 It’s the second group that is the most powerful in helping you get the traffic you so desperately are looking for.

-Another way to promote is using email.
-There are ton of great tools out there that can help you find email addresses of people who may be able to link to it or help you promote your content.
-Again, don’t over do it and make sure that your content adds value to the individual.
+Another way to promote is by using email.
+There are tons of great tools out there that can help you find email addresses of people who may be able to link to it or help you promote your content.
+Again, don’t overdo it, and make sure that your content adds value to the individual.
 Aero Leads is a fantastic tool that can help you find the emails of people who may want to promote your content.
 Here is a great email template you can use to help you connect without sounding pushy.
-(Email template based off Brian Deans Skyscraper Technique)
+(Email template based on Brian Deans Skyscraper Technique)

-I was searching some articles about [Your Topic] today and I came across this page: [URL]
+I was searching for some articles about [Your Topic] today and I came across this page: [URL]

 Either way, keep up the awesome work!